 There is no better way to acquire hands-on experience to determine if a career is particularly suitable for you.
 After all, what can be more impactful than actually doing the work you wish to dedicate your life to?

 Secure one or two internships before or while pursuing your graduation.
-In fact, some even consider getting internship experience earlier on (like during the summer between high school and college).
+Some even consider getting internship experience earlier on (like during the summer between high school and college).
 Many organizations accept high school-age interns.

-An internship can also allow you to get a foot in the door at a particular organization you really want to work for.
+An internship can also allow you to get a foot in the door at a particular organization you want to work for.

 When you have devoted a lot of time (and money) into training for a career, it can be difficult to admit that you aren’t interested.
 However, living in denial won’t do any good in this case.

 Trust me when I say that the number of people stuck in the 9-to-5 rut is too high.
 The reason they slog it out is that they want to justify the time they invested in preparing for the career.

 You can start over any time if you are unhappy with the path you are currently on.